 - Diverted income which the paying party is giving to someone else.

-- Diverted income which is diverted by way of failing to take dividends from a company.
+- Diverted income is diverted by way of failing to take dividends from a company.

 - Diverting income diverted by making excessive pension contributions.